Palazzo Bartolini Salimbeni: Description

 The palace has a central court in pure Classical style.
 It has a portico on three sides, with columns and round arches in traditional pietra serena.
 The ground and first floors have grotesque monochrome decorations.
 The first floor has a loggia with a coffered ceiling.
 This is surmounted by another smaller loggia.

-The San Romano Battle paintings, painted by Paolo Uccello, were commissioned by a member of the Bartolini Salimbeni family; they are dispersed and now displayed in the Uffizi, National Gallery and Louvre museums:
+The San Romano Battle paintings, painted by Paolo Uccello, were commissioned by a member of the Bartolini Salimbeni family; they are dispersed and now displayed in the Uffizi, National Gallery and Louvre museums.

+Collezione Roberto Casamonti

+During his long activity as gallery owner of “Tornabuoni Arte,” Roberto Casamonti has collected works by the major Italian and international masters of 20th century art, with some fine inclusions of the 19th and 21st centuries as well.

+The collection, which has been open to the public since 2018, consists of two chronologically ordered sections displayed in rotation on the piano nobile of Palazzo Bartolini Salimbeni: